opulencephp/docs/view-fortune.md

 ```

 <h4 id="creating-directives">Creating Directives</h4>
 To create your own Fortune directives, simply register them to the Fortune transpiler using `registerDirectiveTranspiler()`.
 The first argument is the name of the directive, and the second is a callback that returns transpiled PHP code.
 The callback optionally accepts an expression, which can be used when transpiling to PHP.

-Registering your directive transpiler is most easily accomplished in a `Bootstrapper`.
+> **Note:**  Registering your directive transpiler is most easily done in a [`Bootstrapper`](bootstrappers).

 Let's take a look at Fortune's `if` statement directive transpiler:

 ```php
 use Opulence\Applications\Bootstrappers\Bootstrapper;